-- When all apples are in pan, add 1/3 cup Stevia-in-the-Raw Granulated Sweetener (or Splenda or other sweetener) plus optional brown sugar if using, cinnamon, and apple pie spice.
+- When all apples are in pan, add sweetener, cinnamon, and apple pie spice (if using).

-- Saute a few minutes, and when apples are starting to soften add dried cranberries and cook a few minutes more.
+- Cook a few minutes, and when apples are starting to soften add dried cranberries and cook a few minutes more.

 - While apple mixture cooks, put oatmeal into food processor or the bowl of an immersion blender and process about 30 seconds, just until oatmeal is starting to be finely ground.

-- Add almond meal and other 1/3 cup Stevia-in-the-Raw Granulated Sweetener (or Splenda or other sweetener) plus optional brown sugar if using and pulse to combine.
+- Add almond meal and other 1/3 cup sweetener and pulse to combine.